MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 - Have a 2-4 node Azure Stack HCI cluster or a Single Node Azure Stack HCI. **We recommend having a 2-4 node Azure Stack HCI cluster.** If you do not, follow instructions on how to create one [here](./system-requirements.md).
 - Have an Azure Kubernetes Service host on Azure Stack HCI deployed.
 If you do not, follow instructions on how to [Deploy an Azure Kubernetes host on Azure Stack HCI](./create-host-powershell.md)

-## Step 1: Create a target Kubernetes cluster
+## Step 1: Create a Kubernetes cluster

-After installing your Azure Kubernetes Service host, you are ready to deploy a target cluster.
+After installing your Azure Kubernetes Service host, you are ready to deploy a Kubernetes cluster.

 Open PowerShell as an administrator and run the following command.